 - Revisions to expenditure on recruitment services and training, following release of updated Input-Output Tables.

 - Five yearly post-Census benchmarking of ERP, resulting in revisions to the household Labour Force Survey statistics on persons, jobs and hours worked; and

-- Revisions to Compensation of Employees and GMI arising from scheduled National Accounts historical revisions, affecting quarterly data back to 1960.
+- Revisions to Compensation of Employees and Gross Mixed Income arising from scheduled National Accounts historical revisions, potentially affecting quarterly data back to 1960.

 - All data sources can be subject to revisions arising from the correction of errors.
 These can include data capture and compilation errors, mistakes in classification, or respondent misreporting; and

 - Australian Labour Account data are also subject to revision arising from internal compilation errors.